Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Introduction

 \section{Introduction}

-Hexagonal boron nitride (hBN) is a van der Waals material with utility across many applications.
-For example, given that hBN is a wide-bandgap semiconductor ($\sim$5.9 eV) \cite{Shaik2021OpticalSources,Jungwirth2016}, it is frequently used as an insulating layer in electronic devices \cite{Dean2010BoronElectronics,Yu2013InteractionCapacitance,Kuiri2015ProbingMeasurements}.
-More recently, hBN has emerged as an exciting candidate for use in quantum information technologies, as the material hosts bright quantum emitters at room temperature \cite{Tran2016b,Exarhos2017,Mendelson2019EngineeringNitride,Patel2022}.
-Some of these emitters display spin-dependent properties and may therefore be utilized as spin qubits \cite{Exarhos2019,Chejanovsky2021,Guo2023CoherentTemperature,Patel2024RoomNitride,Stern2024AConditions}.
-However, these quantum emitters are not yet fully understood.
-Identifying emitters is particularly complex because they are sensitive to interfaces with other materials \cite{Exarhos2017,Akbari2021} and local environmental effects (e.g., defects \cite{Chejanovsky2021}, strain \cite{Proscia2018,Sajid2020}, and contamination \cite{Yang2022EffectMaterials,Li2023ProlongedEmitters}), which are especially pertinent concerns when utilizing any 2D material.
-Understanding and controlling the properties of hBN, particularly at its surface, are therefore crucial to advancing quantum information and photonics applications.
+Hexagonal boron nitride (hBN) is a van der Waals material with broad utility.
+As a wide-bandgap semiconductor ($\sim$5.9 eV) \cite{Shaik2021, Jungwirth2016}, hBN serves a key role as a dielectric layer in electronic devices \cite{Dean2010BoronElectronics,Yu2013InteractionCapacitance,Kuiri2015ProbingMeasurements}.
+In addition, hBN is poised to play a key role in quantum information science, since the material hosts bright quantum emitters at room temperature \cite{Tran2016b,Exarhos2017,Mendelson2019EngineeringNitride,Patel2022}.
+Some emitters display spin-dependent optical properties and can be utilized as spin qubits \cite{Exarhos2019,Chejanovsky2021,Guo2023CoherentTemperature,Patel2024RoomNitride,Stern2024AConditions}.
+However, hBN's quantum emitters are not yet fully understood.
+Identifying emitters in two-dimensional materials is especially complex because they are sensitive to interfaces \cite{Exarhos2017,Akbari2021} and other local environmental effects (\textit{e.g.}, defects \cite{Chejanovsky2021}, strain \cite{Proscia2018,Sajid2020}, and contamination \cite{Yang2022EffectMaterials,Li2023ProlongedEmitters}).
+Understanding and controlling the properties of hBN, especially at its surface, are therefore crucial to advancing quantum information and photonics applications.